- View All

 Heart notes shapes the perfume to become even more alluring with time and will usually linger on your skin for between 6 to 8 hours post application, dependent on the perfume concentration.

-We often find some of the most popular notes from within the floral family in the heart, such as delicate rose absolute or the spicier rose oil and lily of the valley of jasmine, the king of flowers.
+We often find some of the most popular notes from within the floral family in the heart, such as delicate rose absolute or the spicier rose oil and lily of the valley of jasmine, creating delicate rose and jasmine perfumes.

 Clive Christian’s beloved Vanilla Orchid from our Noble Collection is an example of such a scent, capturing the beautiful Muguet floral in the heart of the scent, a flower which is often used in bridal bouquets.
 The perfume’s explosive floral heart makes the most perfect balance with its sweet Vanilla base, resting on woody notes.